 b.
 1979, works and lives in Toronto, Canada

-In LIANG Yue's works, either photos or videos, the "daily" is always taken as a focus.
-She uses the easy-to-get materials with her acute art talents, keeps seeking, exploring and capturing the daily routines, and extending form concerning for the life in city to gazing the eternal scenery in the nature.
-A clear clue of her art practice could be witnessed in the massive works during the past fifteen years that the exploration for the beauty of insignificance, especially her videos, in which she keeps simplifying and abandoning the techniques of shooting and editing, challenging the art appreciation which the audience has been used to, as well as the viewers' retina and eardrum, patience and rationality, and further questioning the so-called significance and value of art as she treats the meaningless as the ultimate significance of her creation.
-Her works remind us of the manifesto by Herzog stated in his Minnesota Declaration: Truth and Fact in Documentary Film, that:
+In Liang Yue's works, either photos or videos, the "daily" is always taken as a focus.
+She uses easy-to-get materials with her acute art talents, keeps seeking, exploring, and capturing the daily routines, and extends form concerning life in the city to gaze at the eternal scenery in nature.
+A clear clue of her art practice could be witnessed in the massive works during the past fifteen years that the exploration of the beauty of insignificance, especially her videos, in which she keeps simplifying and abandoning the techniques of shooting and editing, challenging the art appreciation which the audience has been used to, as well as the viewers' retina and eardrum, patience and rationality, and further questioning the so-called significance and value of art as she treats the meaningless as the ultimate sign of her creation.
+Her works remind us of the manifesto by Werner Herzog stated in his Minnesota Declaration: Truth and Fact in Documentary Film:

 © Copyright ShanghART Gallery